Table of Content

 2. Explain Why Medicine is Important

-You can explain the importance of medicine to your child if he/she is 3 years or above.
+You can explain the importance to your child if he/she is 3 years or above.
 You can tell him/her a superhero story or something which fantasize the taking of medicine in your child’s mind.

 3. Way of Administering the Medicine

 Try to use syringes or droppers for little babies and children below 2 years of age.
 Syringes help in administering an exact dose inside the mouth.
-Squirt the medicine along the inside of your kid’s cheek and allow him/her to swallow it.
+Squirt along the inside of your kid’s cheek and allow him/her to swallow it.
 Do not administer the whole dose at once to avoid choking.
 Rather divide the dose and squirt it slowly.

 Must Read: Top 5 Best Child Specialists In Karachi